nakatatsu/codex-test/README.txt

 This repository demonstrates simple Python classes.

-memo.py provides a `MemoStore` class that saves memo entries to JSON under `./data/memos.json`.
+memo.py provides a `Memo` dataclass and a `MemoStore` class that saves memo entries to JSON under `./data/memos.json`.